cobaltt7/strife.js/README.md

 `defineModal()` and `defineSelect()` work in the same way as `defineButton()` but for modals and select menus respectfully.
 For better type safety, `defineSelect()` also optionally allows specifing certain types of select menus to collect.
 By default, all types of select menus are collected.
-However, you can not specify multiple listeners for the same id but different types.
+However, you can not specify multiple handlers for the same id but different types.

 ```js